christoomey/vim-tmux-navigator/README.md

 ### Vim -> Tmux doesn't work!

 This is likely due to conflicting key mappings in your `~/.vimrc`.
-You can use the following search pattern to find conflicting mappings `\v(nore)?map\s+\<c-[hjkl]\>`.
-Any matching lines should be deleted or altered to avoid conflicting with the mappings from the plugin.
+You can check this by running `:verbose nmap <C-h>` (similar for each of the key bindings).
+You should see vim-tmux-runner as the source listed for the key binding, but if you see something else, you've got a conflict and will need to remove the other key binding or otherwise restructure your vim config.

 Another option is that the pattern matching included in the `.tmux.conf` is not recognizing that Vim is active.
 To check that tmux is properly recognizing